 Certain wines became popular in specific regions centuries ago because they paired so well with the crops and goods produced in that area.
 Considering that the grapes grew amongst the same soil as the local vegetation, you can almost never go wrong with a classic regional pairing.
 Always consider the terroir of the dish you’re pairing with.
 Think about its sense of place.

 Eating spaghetti bolognese with bright and acidic tomato sauce?
 Reach for a Chianti Classico from Tuscany.
 Noshing on oysters or seafood?
 Try pairing the dish with an Albariño from the Rías Baixas coastline.
 Following this “grows together goes together” method will transform your dinner into a culinary masterpiece.

 While I usually love the “rules are meant to be broken” notion, some wine and food pairing principles are just meant to be followed.
 Foods like steak or bacon need acidity to cut through the fat and cleanse your palate.
 Pairing these meats with Aglianico or a smoky Syrah will leave your mouth refreshed and thirsting for the next bite.
-Similarly, rich dishes with alfredo sauce or gravy require wines high in tannins for the same palate-cleansing effect.
+Similarly, rich dishes with alfredo sauce or gravy require wines high in acid for the same palate-cleansing effect.
 Foods rich with sugar will always need a wine that’s equally as sweet.
 Pair your crème brûlée (or boxed chocolate cake) with a sweet Riesling or Moscato to avoid a bitter aftertaste.

 Break away from your dorm room standards, and leave the days of pairing wine with whatever you found in the back of your pantry behind.
 Wine and food are meant to be enjoyed together.
 If you pair them properly, you’ll enhance the flavors and make both even more delicious.
 Just follow these rules to pair your food and wine like a pro, and you’ll be an expert in no time.